KM HF - 34,5 kg

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, tiny parts of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
+Furthermore, miniscule components of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are highly flammable.